 More importantly, though, you almost certainly didn’t fill polygons as efficiently as you could’ve.
 I mentioned in my case study on map complexity that ‘Monument to All Your Sins’ (a massive level from RyokoTK’s brilliant net map pack Starlight) has 1,843 polygons.
 In addition, it has 3,277 vertices and 5,171 lines.

-Before I proceed here, I want to be extremely clear that the following is not in any sense meant to throw shade at Ryoko, who is one of the most prolific and consistently brilliant level designers ever to create Marathon content.
+Before I proceed here, I want to be extremely clear that the following is not in any sense meant to throw shade at Ryoko, who’s one of the most prolific and consistently brilliant Marathon level designers in history.
 I’m not on his level and doubt I ever will be.
 That said, the solo adaptation I created for Marathon Chronicles, from which I removed none of the original’s visual complexity, contains 1,784 polygons, 3,271 vertices, and 5,106 lines (a savings of 59 polygons, 6 vertices, and 65 lines).
 The image below (click to enlarge) compares the two versions to show where I pruned polygons:

 The fact that I only found 59 polygons to prune is actually quite impressive.
 Here are a few levels from various editions of Where Monsters Are in Dreams with their initial polygon counts, the polygon counts I pruned them to, and the number of polygons I pruned.
 (In all cases, the levels’ appearance was not visibly changed.)

-Lest anyone think I’m letting myself off the hook for inefficient polygon use, ‘Cast Your Fate to the Stars’ is my level!
+I’m not letting myself off the hook for inefficient polygon use here: ‘Cast Your Fate to the Stars’ is my level!

 In any case, I’m not saying this because I think it demonstrates any kind of talent on my part (for one thing, as El Estepario Siberiano, arguably the greatest drummer alive, has argued, talent is a lie); it simply requires attention to detail and understanding of geometry, both of which can be learned.
-I’m revealing this solely to indicate how many polygons it’s often possible to remove without negatively impacting a map’s appearance.
+I’m revealing this solely to indicate how many polygons can often be removed without negatively impacting a map’s appearance.
 Furthermore, not merely will pruning polygons reduce a level’s map index use, but it will also improve its performance.

 Back to top · Mapmaking (basic) · Mapmaking (advanced) · Contact me · Website index